 Lastly, shorter and medium term loans create liquidity in the Fund’s portfolio to address withdrawal requests by the Fund’s members.

-- Higher predictable returns
+- Higher Yields

-- No Load
+- No Load or Commissions

-- Secured by hard asset - Real Estate
+- Secured by Hard Asset - Real Estate

 If you have further questions, please contact Donald Pelgrim, Chief Executive Officer of Wilshire Finance Partners, at (866) 575-5070.